Minimum Wages in Concentrated Labor Markets: Theoretical Background

-Importantly, monopsony theory -- the argument most frequently put forward to rationalize the absence of negative minimum wage effects -- departs from perfect competition \citep{CardKrueger1995}.
-The textbook monopsony model from \citet{Robinson1933} postulates a single firm that is the only buyer in the labor market (see Figure \ref{fig:A1}).
-Such a profit-maximizing monopsonist equates MRPL with MCL to choose the optimal wage-employment combination on the labor supply curve to the firm.
-The firm derives its monopsony power from the fact that the wage elasticity of labor supply to the firm $\mu$ is less than perfectly elastic, that is, an infinitesimally small wage cut does not make all workers leave the firm.
-In case the firm pays all workers the same wage rate, such an upward-sloping LS curve gives rise to increasing marginal cost of labor.\footnote{\citet{Robinson1933} also refers to the possibility that firms treat each worker differently.
-Under first-order wage discrimination, the monopsonist pays workers their individual reservation wage.
-In such a case, the monopsonist will realize the competitive level of employment while skimming all of workers' rents.} Unlike in the competitive model, the monopsonist cannot recruit workers at the ongoing wage rate but, instead, must offer higher wages both to new hires and incumbent workers.
-Consequently, the firm will find it optimally to lower the wage rate $w^{M}$ by constraining employment $L^{M}$ below the competitive level $L^{C}$.
-As a result, workers earn less than their marginal productivity with a markdown equal to the reciprocal of the wage elasticity of labor supply to the firm: $ \frac{MRPL-w}{w} = \mu^{-1} $ \citep{AshenfelterEtAl2010}.
+Importantly, the prevalence of monopsony power -- the argument most frequently put forward to rationalize the absence of negative minimum wage effects -- departs from perfect competition \citep{CardKrueger1995}.
+The textbook monopsony model from \citet{Robinson1933} postulates a single firm that is the only buyer in the labor market.
+Such a profit-maximizing monopsonist equates MRPL with MCL to choose the optimal wage-employment combination along the labor supply curve to the firm.
+The firm derives its monopsony power from the fact that the labor supply to the firm $\mu$ is less than perfectly elastic, implying that an infinitesimally small wage cut does not make all workers leave the firm.
+In case the firm pays all workers the same wage, such an upward-sloping labor supply curve gives rise to increasing marginal cost of labor.
+Unlike in the competitive model, the monopsonist cannot recruit workers at the ongoing wage rate but, instead, must offer higher wages to both new hires and incumbent workers.
+Consequently, the monopsonist will find it optimal to reduce employment $L^{M}$ vis-\`{a}-vis the competitive level to mark down the wage rate $w^{M}$ below workers' marginal productivity.
+This markdown negatively depends on the wage elasticity of labor supply to the firm which, in the polar case of a single employer, coincides with the wage elasticity of labor supply to the market, $\mu$: $ \frac{MRPL}{w^{M}} = \frac{\mu\,+\,1}{\mu} $ \citep{AshenfelterEtAl2010}.